SaharMohsni/basic-react-project-with-styled-components/README.md

 I started this process by using the `create-react-app` boilerplate, and then other libraries needed.

-Because i needed to deliver the project i didn't concentrate on the UI so there a basic css.
+Because i needed to deliver the project i didn't concentrate on the UI so there is a basic css.
 I will considered improving the UI is a future feature that can be added.

 At the end of the project, the technologies implemented was `javascript`, `React`, `styled components`, and `CSS`.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.